dappforce/subsocial-docs/docs/develop/how-to-guides/profiles/CreateProfiles.md

 ...
 ```

-## Update A Profile
+## Update a profile

-Updating a profile is same as updating the space.
+Updating a profile is the same as updating the profile space.
 You can just update the profile space and it will work out of the box.

 > 🆃 [ProfileUpdateType](https://docs.subsocial.network/js-docs/js-sdk/modules.html#profileupdatetype): { content: [_OptionContent_](https://docs.subsocial.network/js-docs/js-sdk/classes/optioncontent.html) }